Moonsong-Labs/zksync-social-login-circuit/README.md

 app.

-This repo also includes a library to interact with the circuit from typescript in a confortable way, and a CLI to help with the development tasks
+This repo also includes a library to interact with the circuit from typescript in a comfortable way, and a CLI to help with the development tasks

 ## About the repo